Invoca/developer-docs/source/api_documentation/transactions_api/_advertiser_param_table.rst

   * - sku_list
     - SKU List
-    - [Call center integration only] &nbsp;Comma-separated list of order SKUs as reported by the call center.
+    - [Call center integration only] Comma-separated list of order SKUs as reported by the call center.

   * - start_time_local
     - Call Start Time